serxka/pros-rs/readme.md

 # pros-rs
-rust bindings and enviroment for the vex pros open source kernel, very much a working in progress at the momement
+rust bindings and environment for the vex pros open source kernel, very much a working in progress at the movement

 ## Priorities
-Priorities for bindings and gettings things working
+Priorities for bindings and getting things working
 * FreeRTOS (tasks, mutexs, atomics, etc)
 * Controller / Motors
 * ADI (TriPort)